softcover/softcover_book/chapters/getting_started.md

 \end{aside}

-Softcover is dedicated by the philosophy of *full author ownership*---own your content, own your production toolchain, own your traffic, own your customer list:
+Softcover is dedicated by the philosophy of *full author ownership*:

 * **Own your content**: Authors retain copyright on all materials.
-* **Own your production toolchain**: The Softcover typesetting system is open-source, so you aren't locked into a proprietary toolchain.
+* **Own your production toolchain**: The Softcover typesetting system is open-source, so you aren't locked into a proprietary toolchain.[^kindlegen_proprietary]
 * **Own your traffic**: Softcover supports custom domains.
 * **Own your customer list**: Authors get all relevant contact information and never have to use an intermediary to communicate with their customers.